zimond/lottie-rs/README.md

 A `webp` file with the same name as input JSON will be generated.

+# Feature Incompletion Notice

+Due to limitation of webGPU, some features are not supported and listed below.

+- Blend mode: this involves complex texture exchanging and is really hard

 # Font Loading

 This library uses [font-toolkit](https://github.com/alibaba/font-toolkit) to manage/load/use fonts, which